 Many drugs including cocaine can lead to reckless, erratic and violent behaviour.
 Long-term substance abuse can result in more serious health problems, while the negative impact on workplace, family and professional relationships are profound.
 The cost to companies is much higher when the total costs related to absenteeism, finding a replacement, claims related to accidents or health insurance and brand reputation add up.
 “NCADI reports that drug abusers avail three times more sick leaves than non-users, are less productive and are likely to injure a co-worker or themselves.”

 In India, many companies outsource drug abuse test to a professional substance abuse testing provider.
 It is important to get written consent from the employee before conducting a substance abuse test.
 Comprehensive programs at the workplace can be effective in addressing workplace drug abuse.
-Having a workplace drug abuse policy can lead to significant reduction in injuries and conflicts.
+Having a workplace drug abuse policy can lead to a significant reduction in injuries and conflicts.
 An Ohio-based study highlights that drug abuse policy that includes drug abuse test can lead to:

 · 91% reduced absenteeism